-A draft response was circulated for consideration.
+A draft response is enclosed for consideration.

-In addition to the responses was proposed to suggest that alongside the introduction of the Order, awareness sessions surrounding the new legislation, the management measures and its restrictions, should be arranged for all interested public organisations and groups, to include local authorities.

-As insufficient notice was provided by DAERA to permit Council consideration in the set timeframe, an extension had been granted to/requested and for submission of Council's response by the end of October 2019.
+In addition to the responses is proposed to suggest that alongside the introduction of the Order, awareness sessions surrounding the new legislation, the management measures and its restrictions, should be arranged for all interested public organisations and groups, to include local authorities.
+As insufficient notice was provided by DAERA to permit Council consideration in the set timeframe, an extension has been granted to/requested and for submission of Council's response by the end of October 2019.

-Proposed by Councillor Foster Seconded by Councillor Archibald and agreed that the Committee approves the response to the consultation on management measures for widely spread Invasive Alien Species in Northern Ireland, as set out including the additional proposal.
+RECOMMENDATION: that the Committee approves the response to the consultation on management measures for widely spread Invasive Alien Species in Northern Ireland, as set out including the additional proposal.